Yearbook: Student life

-Several pages are often used for pages chronicling activities undertaken by students, such as trips abroad, activity trips, sporting, and other special events.
+Several pages are often used for pages chronicling activities undertaken by students, such as trips abroad, activity trips, sports, and other special events.
 This part of the book often covers students' lives both inside and outside of the campus.

 Sometimes members of a yearbook write editorial and journalistic content about life as a student, current events (local, national, and international), and other matters of interest to the peer group.

 Academics/education

 This section covers the classes, projects, and more educational aspects of the school year.

 Organizations

 This section describes student organizations (sometimes referred to as clubs) and what they did during the year.
 These descriptions are often accompanied by a photo or photos of the organization's members.
 This section sometimes includes a list of the members of each organization.

 Sports

 Often listed by season or club, these pages chronicle the accomplishments of the school's teams.
 Along with a short article listing the season's highlights, these pages include team photographs and action pictures.